Guardian (Marvel Comics): Fictional character biography

 James MacDonald Hudson was born in London, Ontario, Canada.
 He is a leading petrochemical engineer and scientist for the Am-Can Corporation developing a powered exoskeleton suit.
 When he learns that his work will be used for American military purposes, Hudson raids his workplace, steals the prototype suit and destroys the plans.
 He leaves the suit to be recovered (albeit without the vital control helmet, which he built before coming to the company) and fully expects to be sued and arrested for his actions.

-However, Hudson's girlfriend, Heather MacNeil, uses political connections in the Canadian government to persuade Am-Can to waive the charges against him.
+Hudson's girlfriend, Heather MacNeil, uses political connections in the Canadian government to persuade Am-Can to waive the charges against him.
 As a result, Department H is formed, a secret branch of the Canadian Department of National Defence, and Hudson is named as head of operations.
-Inspired by the debut of the Fantastic Four, James Hudson planned to create a superhero team for Canada.
-He started out with a prototype superhero team called the Flight which had Wolverine as one of its members.
+Inspired by the debut of the Fantastic Four, James Hudson plans to create a superhero team for Canada.
+He starts out with a prototype superhero team called the Flight, which has Wolverine as one of its members.

 Following his prototype team the Flight, Hudson forms Alpha Flight as a superhero team for the Canadian government and develops his exoskeleton into a battle suit.
-As Weapon Alpha, Hudson sought to capture Wolverine, who had left Canada and joined the X-Men.
-He accidentally injured Moira MacTaggert in the process.
-He then led Alpha Flight in battle against the X-Men to capture Wolverine.
-After that mission failed, he made no further attempts to forcibly return Wolverine to Canada.
+As Weapon Alpha, Hudson goes to capture Wolverine, who had left Canada and joined the X-Men.
+He accidentally injures Moira MacTaggert in the process.
+He then leads Alpha Flight in battle against the X-Men to capture Wolverine.
+That mission fails.

 With the cancellation of Department H and its funding, Alpha Flight is temporarily disbanded.
 Hudson laments this for a time, but then is called to action by the arrival of the Great Beast Tundra.
 He sets out alone, but Heather takes it upon herself to summon the rest of Alpha Flight, plus two recently "gold-striped" members.
-The team defeats Tundra, and then summarily decides to reform, albeit without direct Government support.
+The team defeats Tundra, and then summarily decides to reform, albeit without direct government support.

 Hudson and Alpha Flight retain their security clearances and status as RCMP Auxiliaries.
 They have a series of adventures, both as a team and as individuals.
 Early on, Hudson expresses a lack of confidence in himself, but he slowly gains some over time.
 For example, his initial reaction to the imposing creature the Wendigo has him expressing fear.
 Nevertheless, he confronts the creature "like a super-hero borne."